 - test anxiety.

-1. Please arrive 10-15 minutes before your scheduled appointment to complete forms on our computers.
+- Please allocate 10-15 minutes before your scheduled appointment to complete intake paperwork.
 This information will help your counselor prepare for the session.

-8. To maximize your time, we ask that your limit the use of phones or computers during the session.
+- To maximize your time, we ask that your limit the use of phones or other devices during the session.

 Personal Counseling Staff